telerik/reporting-docs/report-items/checkbox.md

 previous_url: /report-items-checkbox
 ---

-# Checkbox Report Item at a Glance
+# Checkbox Report Item Overview

 The CheckBox report item is used to display both text and a check mark on a report.